 c.
 Evaluate the Teaching Associate in compliance with section VII.

-12. Departments are responsible to inform each Teaching Associate about university and trustee policies that relate to his/her assignment and to assist the Teaching Associate in the implementation of these policies.
+12. Departments are responsible to inform each Teaching Associate about university and trustee policies that relate to their assignment and to assist the Teaching Associate in the implementation of these policies.

 13. The responsibilities of a Teaching Associate shall be described in the letter of appointment.